onedata/onedata-documentation/docs/admin-guide/onezone/configuration/oidc-saml.md

             % Their paths start with /assets/images/auth-providers.
             % For a custom icon, put it in:
             %   /var/www/html/oz_worker/custom/<path>
-            % And reference it here like this: /custom/<path>
+            % and reference it here like this: /custom/<path>
             iconPath => "/assets/images/auth-providers/default.svg",
             % Background color is useful for icons with transparency.
 Moreover,
             % after selecting an IdP, its icon disappears and a spinner is